Documentation Index

 Step-by-Step

-Create a new TypeScript file in the src/tools/your_protocol
+Create a new TypeScript file in the src/tools/your_protocol directory for your tool (e.g., custom_tool.ts).
+If the src/tools/your_protocol directory does not exist, create it.

 src/tools/index.ts